sUNC-Utilities/docs.sunc.su/docs/About/what-is-sunc.md

 ## How would I know what fails?

 We are not gatekeeping function tests, despite the script being obfuscated.
-You are welcome to ask the owner (@sens6222 on Discord) if you are struggling with passing certain tests.
+You are welcome to ask the owner (@sens6222 on Discord) **if you are struggling with passing certain tests**.
 We keep it this way for now, due to executors already faking their environments to suit the original UNC.

-Note that it's also possible to see the detailed reason of a function's failure at the top of the `Developer Console` in game.
+Note that it's also possible to see the detailed reason of a function's failure at the top of the `Developer Console` in game, or on the dedicated sUNC Rubiš site.

 ## Will sUNC be discontinued?